vaughany/moodle-local_ciabinitialsprofilepics/README.md

 * 2017-03-13:     v1.0        Initial release.
 * 2017-03-14:     v1.0.1      Use the correct font; update the current user's session with the new image.
+* 2017-03-14:     v1.0.2      Missed a warning about duplicate admin pages - even though they work as intended.

 ## Licence